diku-dk/futhark-website/docs.rst

 on the concrete input data observed.
 The title is an homage to the paper `Data-Only Flattening for Nested Data Parallelism
 <https://dl.acm.org/citation.cfm?id=2442525>`_, which also seeks to
 improve on the inefficiency of full flattening.
+See also the `blog post on the paper
+</blog/2019-02-18-futhark-at-ppopp.html>`_.

 `Research artifact available here.
 <https://github.com/diku-dk/futhark-ppopp19>`_